gilanglahat22/Resume.in/backend/README.md

 # Resume.in Chatbot Backend

-This is the backend for Resume.in application with chatbot capability powered by LLM.
+This is the backend for Resume.in application with chatbot capability powered by LLM through Open Router.

 ## System Design

 The chatbot system follows this design:

 1. User sends a query to the backend
-2. The query is embedded using OpenAI embeddings
+2. The query is processed and stored with a simple embedding
 3. The embedding is used to search for relevant documents in a vector database (PostgreSQL with pgvector)
-4. Retrieved documents along with the query are sent to an LLM (OpenAI) for processing
+4. Retrieved documents along with the query are sent to an LLM (via Open Router) for processing
 5. The LLM generates a response which is sent back to the user

 ## Setup